Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Brian Slack

 Governance concerns the ownership and management of assets and resources to fulfill goals such as profit or welfare through the exercise of authority and institutional resources.
 It concerns the public as well as the private sectors but tends to apply differently depending on if public or private interests are at stake.
 In both cases, a significant concern is performance, which is how effectively available assets are used.

 - Capital costs.
-Lowers capital costs as investors and financial institutions have confidence that the allocated capital will be effectively used in the development and expansion of productive assets generating returns.
+Lowers capital costs as investors and financial institutions have confidence that the allocated capital will be effectively used to develop and expand productive assets, generating returns.
 Avoiding wasteful investments and practices tends to attract private capital.

 - Competitiveness.
 Improves the capability to compete through the retention of existing users and the attraction of new ones.
 This can take many forms, such as lower costs, but factors such as clear expectations and transparency are also significant.
-Keeping market considerations constant, organizations with better governance are usually able to be more competitive than organizations having less effective governance.
+Keeping market considerations constant, organizations with better governance are usually more competitive than organizations with less effective governance.

 - Stability.
-It confers long-term resilience in the organization, which provides a level of stability in capital markets and the financial institutions supporting them.
+It confers long-term resilience in the organization, providing stability in capital markets and the financial institutions supporting them.
 Many transportation infrastructures have a long life span that can be more effectively managed with a stable long-term governance structure.

 For transport infrastructures such as port terminals, airports, highways, inland ports, or logistics zones, many different forms of governance are in place, which shape modes of financing, operations, functioning, and external relationships.
 This includes mechanisms and options for the respective roles of public and private actors in the ownership, management, and operation of transport infrastructure and terminals.
 This is particularly important as large transport infrastructure involved in global flows of passengers and freight that are complex, capital intensive, and of strategic importance to the economic welfare of regions.
 Therefore, the capital intensiveness and the long life span of transportation infrastructures underline the need for effective governance to ensure that the infrastructures are adequately funded, maintained, operated, and expanded.